 Mastitis is an infection of the breast tissue that results in breast pain, swelling, warmth and redness of the breast.
 If you have mastitis, you might also experience fever and chills.
-Mastitis most commonly affects women who are breast-feeding (lactation mastitis), although in rare circumstances this condition can occur outside of lactation.
+Mastitis most commonly affects women who are breast-feeding (lactation mastitis), although sometimes this condition can occur in women who aren't breast-feeding.

 Mastitis, which mainly affects breast-feeding women, causes redness, swelling and pain in one breast....

 With mastitis, signs and symptoms can appear suddenly and may include:

 Although mastitis usually occurs in the first several weeks of breast-feeding, it can happen anytime during breast-feeding.
 Lactation mastitis tends to affect only one breast — not both breasts.